Apple Tart: a buttery flaky crust topped with thinly sliced apples. This Fall dessert is perfectly sweet and will be the show stopper on the table!

 I share my easy homemade shortcrust pastry with only 4 ingredients, and only 4 apples to execute this delicious treat.

 Which kind of apple should you use?
 I love using the honey crisp ones.
 They are my go-to apples when it comes to this recipe.
 It's a personal taste, it does not mean others are not good.
 On the website of Bob's Red Mill, there is this article about the best apples to use for apple tart.
 If you are not into the honey crisp ones, this might be useful.

 The only sugar on this dessert is the brown sugar I had at the end when it's all assembled.
 I don't put any sugar in my shortbread crust, I add some apple sauce at the bottom (unsweetened preferably) and the natural sweetness of the apples.
 The brown sugar caramelized the apples which makes them irresistible.

 How To Make This Apple Tart

 UNDER THE APPLES: You can put jam, I do sometimes.
 But to keep the sweetness on the low, I prefer to spread some unsweetened apple sauce.
 You can put apple/something sauce if you want.

 APPLE CUTTING: If you have a mandoline, cutting thin apple slices will be quick.
 Personally, I like to use my sharp knife and slice away.
-I do skip the the part where you put the apple slices in water and lemon to prevent them from become yellow.
-I place them as I go and it works out, specially that I put some sugar to brown the apples.
+I do skip the part where you put the apple slices in water and lemon to prevent them from becoming yellow.
+I place them as I go and it works out, especially since I put some sugar to brown the apples.